2013 European Youth Olympic Winter Festival: Mascot

 The Carpathian Brown Bear Martin was the official mascot of the festival.
 Often present in Romanian culture, it inspired songs and tales, this type of bear being considered to be Romanian, due to its large presence in the Romanian Carpathian Mountains.
 Martin was dressed in red, yellow and blue, representing the colors of the Romanian national flag.

 Medals

 The medals were produced by a company in Bucharest that has an experience of over 20 years in the field.
 They were cast in gold, silver and bronze and attached to a multicolor cord having the colors of the Olympic circles.

 Applications for IPhone and IPad

 Free applications for IPhone, IPad, tablets and smartphones were launched on February 15, also available on iTunes and Google Play.
 The application contained the schedule of the competition, information about the organizers and sponsors.
 During the competition, the sport results were updated in 30 minutes after the end of the races.

 Official stores

-In each location where the festival competitions took place, there was a store with promotional items and souvenirs, such as miniature mascots, magnets, pins, inscriptioned mugs, etc.
+In each location where the festival competitions took place, there was a store with promotional items and souvenirs, such as miniature mascots, magnets, pins, inscribed mugs, etc.